freesuraj/SPAnalogClock/README.md

 2. After adding the `SPClockView` into your parent view, set its `time zone` by calling `setTimeZone:` method.

 ### Contact
+This is a quickly made project so could have few bugs.
 Feel free to add bug list or contact me at <freesuraj@gmail.com> or <http://www.twitter.com/freesuraj> !!